Dr. Zalina Shari

 The Consequences of Exclusion

 Gallery: When Design Happens Without Dialogue These underused public buildings reflect a common outcome—spaces that are architecturally impressive but socially disconnected, often left empty due to limited community involvement in their planning.
-Source: Envato
+Source: Envato Elements.

 The most obvious impact of low public participation is the underutilisation of public spaces.
 When buildings are designed without input from the communities they’re meant to serve, they tend not to be used, or loved.